Why Faster Page Load Time is Better For Your Website [Infographic]

 For example, a survey showed that almost half (47%) of customers expect that your website will be finished loading within two seconds.
 Almost two thirds (64%) of smartphone users expect that your website will be finished loading within four seconds.

-These demands may be unreasonable ones to make as people often share a crowded Wifi connection for example, but again it does not matter what is reasonable or not.
-If you are trying to make sales or even just build a following of regular visitors, then you need to do what you can to bring your website loading time down as low as possible.
+These demands may be unreasonable as people often share a crowded Wifi connection or limited bandwidth, but to them it does not matter what is reasonable or not.
+If you are trying to make sales or even just build a following of regular visitors, then lowering your page load time is critical.

 What Happens If My Website Is Slow?